niekvanderzwaag/handson-ml2/README.md

-# handson-ml2
+# Machine Learning Notebooks

- O'Reilly Hands-On Machine Learning
+Exercises from the second edition of the O'Reilly book Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow.